phetdam/coding-interview-prep/README.rst

 The C++ code in this repository contains classes that have STL members and [may] also have functions/methods that return STL members.
 On Windows especially, exporting STL objects to/from DLLs gives a lot of headaches due to issues of ABI incompatibility, which are often specific to MSVC.
-There is a `detailed discussion on StackOverflow`__ about this.
+See the `detailed discussion on StackOverflow`__.

 .. __: https://stackoverflow.com/a/22797419/14227825